backstage/backstage/docs/local-dev/cli-build-system.md

 steps:

 - **Formatting** - Applies a consistent formatting to your source code
-- **Linting** - Makes sure your code is free from problems that can be detected automatically
+- **Linting** - Analyzes your source code for potential problems
 - **Type Checking** - Verifies that TypeScript types are valid
-- **Testing** - Runs test suites towards your code to catch issues early
+- **Testing** - Runs different levels of test suites towards your project
 - **Building** - Compiles the source code in an individual package
 - **Bundling** - Combines a package and all of its dependencies into a production-ready bundle